DanMorriss/jazz-platform/README.md

 ### User Stories

 #### Client Goals
-- For the site to be responsive accross different device types and screen sizees
+- For the site to be responsive across different device types and screen sizes.
-- To have good accesibility with readable fonts and good screen reader prompts
+- To have good accessibility with readable fonts and good screen reader prompts.
-- To clearly explain what then Marlborough Jazz Platform is about and how to come to the next event
+- To clearly explain what the Marlborough Jazz Platform is about and how to come to the next event.
-- To be able to get in contact with the organizers
+- To be able to get in contact with the organizers.

 [Back to top](<#contents>)
 #### First Time Visitor Goals
-- Gain an understanding of what the jazz platform is
+- Gain an understanding of what the jazz platform is.
-- find out how to attend the next event
+- find out how to attend the next event.
-- Find out inforrmation on the house band
+- Find out information on the house band.
-- Navigate the site easily
+- Navigate the site easily.

 [Back to top](<#contents>)
 #### Returning Visitor Goals
-- Find out what the open numbers for the upcoming night are
+- Find out what the open numbers for the upcoming night are.
-- Find links to the social media accounts
+- Find links to the social media accounts.

 [Back to top](<#contents>)
 #### Frequent Visitor Goals
-- Message the organizers with song suggests and other queestons about the next event
+- Message the organizers with song suggestions and other questions about the next event.

 [Back to top](<#contents>)
 ### Site Structure